 In-and-Out: The purchase and sale of the same security within a short period of time, usually a day, week or month.
 An in-and-out trader is more interested in profiting from day-to-day price fluctuations than in receiving dividends or long-term growth.

 In-the-money: For a call, it is when the market price of the underlying interest is above the strike price of the option.
-For a put, it is when the market prices of the underlying interest is below the strike price of the option.
+For a put, it is when the market prices of the underlying interest are below the strike price of the option.

 In-the-money: A put option that has a strike price higher than the underlying futures price, or a call option with a strike price lower than the underlying futures price.
 For example, if the March COMEX silver futures contract is trading at $6 an ounce, a March call with a strike price of $5.50 would be considered in-the-money by $0.50 an ounce.